The Silent Judgment of Animals: How Their Presence Changes Our Spaces | Brandhoek Fine Art

 Not loud, but noticeable.

-His calm is not a decoration.
+His calmness is not for decoration.

 His body is not an accessory.

-It is a reminder that we are guests.
+It is a reminder: that we are guests.

 The luxury of silence